Adli Qudsi

-Adli Qudsi (1940 – 2018) was an architect known for his efforts in the reconstruction and preservation of the ancient city of Aleppo, Syria.
+Adli Qudsi (July 11, 1940 – January 21, 2018) was a Syrian architect known for his efforts in the reconstruction and preservation of the ancient city of Aleppo, Syria.
 In the 1970s, he successfully halted an urban expansion project that would have widened the streets of the Old City.
 In the 1980s, his lobbying efforts succeeded in placing Old Aleppo on the UNESCO World Heritage Site list.
 By 2008, Qudsi had dedicated decades of his life to the rehabilitation of the historic neighborhood and hoped it would be a "fruitful example" to other cities whose ancient quarters were at risk of decay.

 Biography

 Early life and education

-Qudsi was born in Aleppo, Syria, in 1940, and spent the first 13 years of his life in a courtyard house in the Old City.
+Qudsi was born in Aleppo, on July 11, 1940, and spent the first 13 years of his life in a courtyard house in the Old City.
 Qudsi received his degree in Architecture from Washington State University in 1964 and lived in Seattle for 16 years.

 Return to Aleppo and Early Activism

 In 1975, Qudsi returned to his hometown, where he found the municipal authorities had adopted a European-inspired Master Plan aiming to widen the roads in the Old City and cut through its fabric.
 Qudsi was determined to stop the bulldozers and, in 1978, after meeting with local officials and with the support of a group of concerned residents, he convinced the Cultural Minister to register Aleppo as a historic site, temporarily halting all renovations and demolitions.
 In 1978, officials from UNESCO visited Aleppo, and declared the city as a World Heritage Site in 1986.
 By 1990, all work demolishing the city came to a halt.
 In 1994, an emergency fund was created to fund his idea of interest-free loans for Aleppo's residents to restore their homes.